kenhding/MODINSdoc/docs/source/dockerGuides.rst

 Docker Info
 ====

-For group member who is new to Docker, there are nice tutorial_ and videos_ to learn Docker.
+For group member who is new to Docker, there is nice tutorial_ and videos_ to learn Docker.
 Why are we using Docker?
 We had so many issues with the old server due to the dependencies.
-For instance, using ``fmriprep`` requires 8 other softwares, each of them needs some other packages.
-In the end of the day, the software may still not work because of compatibility or other unkonwn conflicts.
-While Docker runs software in isolated container(environment) without bothering the OS configuration.
+For instance, using ``fmriprep`` requires 8 other software, each of them needs some other packages.
+At the end of the day, the software may still not work because of compatibility or other unknown conflicts.
+While Docker runs software in an isolated container(environment) without bothering the OS configuration.

-Most of neuroimaging softwares have offered their official Docker image which can be directly used for your analysis.
-One you have been added to the Docker group (if you are not, please call 7849), you can use Docker commands.
+Most neuroimaging software offered their official Docker image which can be directly used for your analysis.
+Once you have been added to the Docker group (if you are not, please call 7849), you can use Docker commands.

 .. _tutorial: https://docker-curriculum.com/
 .. _videos: https://www.youtube.com/watch?v=fqMOX6JJhGo